Trump moves with light speed and brute force in shaking the core of wh...

 Corporate boardrooms as well as government itself are shedding their diversity, equity and inclusion programs in alignment with the nascent new order, though a judge on Friday largely blocked Trump’s mandate.
 Institutions are also being pressed to abandon any recognition of or accommodations for transgender people, at risk of losing federal money if they don’t.

-How much all of this sticks will largely depend on courts, which appear to be the only check on Trump’s expansive use of executive power.
+How much all of this sticks will largely depend on courts.
 The Republican-controlled Congress has been compliant as Trump pursues his ends by executive action instead of legislation.

-Trump “has issued about a squillion executive orders,” Sen. John Kennedy, R-La., said a while back.
-“I’m still trying to read them.”

-Longtime Republican articles of faith such as support for free trade and strong U.S.-led security guarantees against foreign adversaries have been lost in the din, if not discarded.
+Longtime Republican articles of faith such as support for free trade and strong U.S.-led security guarantees against foreign adversaries have been lost in the din.

-In the civil service upheaval, a blanket staff reduction, largely of thousands of newer employees with fewer job protections, has been combined with the targeted firing of senior officials deemed disloyal to Trump or otherwise an impediment.
+In the civil service upheaval, a blanket staff reduction has been combined with the targeted firing of senior officials deemed disloyal to Trump or otherwise an impediment.
 Multitudes of nonpolitical public servants, normally left in place when new presidents come in, are out.

-Senior officials responsible for keeping agencies honest and accountable were among those purged.
-Nearly 20 departmental inspectors general were fired late one night without the legally required 30 days notice.
-Trump also dismissed the head of the Office of Government Ethics, an agency that protects government whistleblowers; the Supreme Court on Friday temporarily kept the official on the job.

 Congress, which holds the power of the purse, is letting the president exercise it instead, so far leaving federal judges to decide when to rein him in.
-The early result has been massive cuts or freezes in grants and other spending that Congress approved in law, but Trump is stopping on his own, if courts let him.
+The early result has been massive cuts or freezes in grants and other spending that Congress approved in law, but Trump is stopping solo if courts let him.

 “The last month has been entirely distinctive in American history,” said Cal Jillson, a constitutional and presidential scholar at Southern Methodist University.
 “We have never had an American president who moved this decisively in the face of the law and the Constitution.
 We are in a dangerous place.”

-Jillson and other historians say such tumult in the machinery of government has only come in reaction to dire emergencies: states leaving the union before the Civil War, FDR's New Deal thrust in the depths of the Great Depression, Lyndon Johnson's Great Society burst of programs when taking office after John Kennedy's assassination.

-No catastrophes of such magnitude greeted Trump.
-Illegal border crossings that had surged during the Biden administration, for example, subsided before Biden left office.
-Even so, Trump let loose in all the ways he telegraphed, and in most cases promised, in the campaign.

-To Trump and Elon Musk, though, a challenge to democracy comes not from their efforts to upend the bureaucracy but from the bureaucracy itself — the unelected officials who resist the agenda of a duly elected president.
+To Trump and Elon Musk, though, a challenge to democracy comes not from them but from the unelected officials who resist the agenda of a duly elected president.

-“There’s a vast federal bureaucracy that is implacably opposed to the the president and the Cabinet,” Musk told "Hannity" on Fox News Channel this past week in an interview joined by Trump.
-Musk, the Tesla, SpaceX and X titan, is leading Trump's scouring of the civil service.

 In essence, though, this is a half-and-half country that Trump is responsible for leading the whole of.
 For vast numbers of Americans, he can do no wrong, or no right, depending which side you are on.